pitbullil/Partial-Correspondence-3D-NNF/README.md

 Since we require sampling to make the problem tractable, and the dense correspondence algorithm[1] requires 2-manifold meshes of a specific area, you should copy the code from [here](./Faust_Sampling) into the model directory and run "run.bat"
 We have only made a qualitative evaluation here, as it contains full to part problems

 ---

+## Visualization
+to visualizing sparse correspondences we provide an example script for [SHREC'16:Partial](./visualize_matches_sparse.m)

+---
 ## References